 Restaurant Golf Alcanada

 C/. del Faro, Alcanada, Near Alcudia.
 Tel: 971 549 560

 Open Sunday 8.00 to 21.00, Monday 8.00 to 20.00, Tuesday to Saturday 8.00 to 22.00.
 Choice of two set menus, one in the higher price range, and lighter meals.
-There is a fine view over the bay of Alcudia from the large terrace.
+We like the fine view over the bay of Alcudia from the large terrace.